Anjigadu/spring_mvc_tutorial/spring_mvc_notes.md

 > For the types of exception configured in the annotation, whenver it occured spring will invoke this method.

+`ResponseEntity<E>`

+> This gives the fine control over returning objects.

+> We can add Headers, status code and entity using ResponseEntity class.

 `Model class`